-- Eat more whole grains, wheat bread, and brown rice.
+- Eat more whole grains, such as wheat, not “enriched” bread, and brown rice.

 - Eat at least five servings of vegetables and fruits every day.